 - he/she was not “operating” a car, and

 - four points on the motorist’s driving record.

-These penalties become harsher (i.e., possible jail time) if a violation was the proximate cause of bodily injury or death to another driver.
+These penalties become harsher (such as possible jail time) if a violation was the proximate cause of bodily injury or death to another driver.

-Our Colorado criminal defense attorneys will explain the following in this article:
+Our Denver Colorado criminal defense attorneys will explain the following in this article:

 - When is it a crime to text while driving?

 - Can a driver raise a legal defense?

 - What are the penalties for breaking this law?

 - Can a violation lead to other charges under Colorado law?

 - How does a ticket under this statute impact a personal injury lawsuit?